markschl/uvsnake/mock_example/README.md

   sed -E 's/;sh__.*//g' `# remove 'sh' rank` \
   > unite/tax.txt

-# Subsequently, we use https://github.com/markschl/seqtool v0.3 to add the taxonomy to the
+# Subsequently, we use https://github.com/markschl/seqtool v0.4-beta to add the taxonomy to the
 # FASTA headers.
 # Also, in this case we remove (potentially) poorly annotated sequences,
 # which have no known order name
 # In this example, 178141 of 234479 sequences are retained
-st set -d '{l:2}' -ul unite/tax.txt $fasta |
+st set -m unite/tax.txt -d '{meta(2)}' $fasta |
   st find --exclude --desc --regex ';o__;f__;g__;s__$' |
   gzip -c > mock_example/unite_refs.fasta.gz